Open-Tech-Foundation/js-cli-args/README.md

 Eg: `cp SOURCE DEST`

+In the above example, the `SOURCE` & `DEST` are positional arguments for `cp`

 **Options:**

 The Options or Flags are named parameters.

-Denoted with either a hyphen and a single-letter name or a double hyphen and a multiple-letter name.
+Denoted with either a hyphen `-` and a single-letter name or a double hyphen `--` and a multiple-letter name.

 Eg: